OscarVDelatorreTorres/panelAnalysis/README.md

 2. $$inv_{i,t}=\alpha+\beta_2k_{i,t}+\varepsilon_{i,t}$$
 3. $$inv_{i,t}=\alpha+\beta_1v_{i,t}+\beta_2k_{i,t}+\varepsilon_{i,t}$$

-Also, let's assume that we want to compare the fourth model in a pool, fixed-effects, and random effects To estimate
+Also, let's assume that we want to compare the fourth model in a pool, fixed-effects, and random effects.
+To estimate

 **Another important estimation note**: the objects `eqs` and `eqsType` **must have the same length**.
 If you are going to estimate $n$ regressions, `eqs` and `eqsType` must have the text of the corresponding equations.
 That is, they must have a length of $n$.
 Please refer to the example for this issue.

+The input data of this example has 5 columns:

+1. `inv` that is $inv_{i,t}$.
+2. `v` that is $v_{i,t}$.
+3. `k` that is $k_{i,t}$.
+4. `firm` that identifies the firm of the i-th row of data.
+5. `year` that identifies the year or time of the i-th row of data.

+The first three columns are the ones used in the conventional `plm` function and the data from the source is already a `pdata.frame` object (please refer to the [book of Colonescu](https://bookdown.org/ccolonescu/RPoE4/panel-data-models.html#organizing-the-data-as-a-panel) for more detail on how to create a `pdata.frame` object)

 ```{r example}
 #==== Installing or uploading the necessary libraries and functions =====